Go Backpacking

 Tantallon Castle (photo: Jenni Douglas)

-Portobello beach is just a short bus ride away from the city centre which makes it the most popular choice for city-dwellers on a sunny day, while the amusement arcades and cafes dotted along the Victorian promenade give the area a distinctly traditional feel.
+Portobello beach is just a short bus ride from the city center, making it the most popular choice for city-dwellers on a sunny day, while the amusement arcades and cafes dotted along the Victorian promenade give the area a distinctly traditional feel.

-This post was written by Jo Harris-Cooksley on behalf of Hotels4U.com.
+Jo Harris-Cooksley wrote this post on behalf of Hotels4U.com.

 Related Stories